-The pulse search utilizes Berkeley's 0.8 meter automated telescope at Leuschner observatory and specialized instrumentation to detect short pulses.
-A similar instrument has been developed at Harvard University?.
+The pulse search utilizes Berkeley's 0.8 meter automated telescope at Leuschner observatory and a two detector instrument built for optical SETI in 1997.
+A similar instrument has been developed at Harvard University6.

-The SEVENDIP instrument uses beam splitters to feed light from the telescope onto three high speed photomultiplier tubes?.
-These tubes have a rise time of 0.7 ns and are sensitive to 300 - 700 nm wavelengths.
-The three signals are fed to high speed amplifiers, fast discriminators, and a coincidence detector.
+A block diagram of the SEVENDIP I system is shown in Figure 1.
+The instrument uses a beam splitter to feed light from the telescope onto a pair of high speed photomultiplier tubes.
+These tubes have a rise time of 0.7 nS and are sensitive to 300 - 650 nm wavelengths.
+The signals are fed to a pair of high speed amplifiers, a pair of fast discriminators, and a coincidence detector.

-Three detectors are needed to reject "false alarms," which can be caused by radioactive decay and scintillation in the PMT glass, cosmic rays, and ion feedback.
-These false alarms can happen often in a single PMT, but almost never occur in three PMT's simultaneously.
+Two detectors are needed to reject "false alarms," which can be caused by radio active decay and scintillation in the PMT glass, cosmic rays, and ion feedback.
+These "false alarms" can happen often in a single PMT, but almost never occur in both PMT's simultaneously.